tomheisenberg1/layerzwallet/README.md

 # Project structure

 This is a monorepo with 2 subprojects, `mobile/` & `ext/`.
 Mobile app is built with React Native (Expo), Extension is built with React.
-Shared code (anything thah can be reused, cryptography, network fetchers, react hooks) are shared in `shared/`
+Shared code (anything that can be reused, cryptography, network fetchers, react hooks) are shared in `shared/`

 ## Installing and Running (ext)